 The sales pitch is rather predictable.
-The price of gold is holding steady, the bitcoin faze might very well turn out to be a bubble.
+The price of gold is holding steady, the bitcoin craze might very well turn out to be a bubble.
 Are you looking to invest in a real commodity that never seems to suffer any loss?
 If so, why not consider diamonds?
 If you do, however, you may wind up a victim of diamond investment scams.

-Internet web sites offering investors a simple, online platform to reap huge profits in the diamond market have grown significantly.
+Internet websites offering investors a simple, online platform to reap huge profits in the diamond market have grown significantly.
 The idea is simple.
 First, send them the money you want to invest.
 Then wait for the price to go up.
 And at that point, you can (supposedly) sell the diamonds you bought.
 Or you can decide to hold on to your investment, whatever suits you.
 In reality, however, they will take your money and employ any one of a number of dishonest tactics to prevent you from recovering it or profiting from it.

 Binary Options Veterans

 Their aim is to entice those who have little or no experience in the diamond trade.
 They may say they’re offering you the opportunity to trade whole stones.
 Or fractions of a whole stone.
 Either way, they’ll say you can make a quick profit.
 Another ploy is to claim they can deliver a larger profit because they don’t work with middlemen.
 They will do their best to give you the impression that they really are honest businessmen.
-For example, they may tell you that none of the diamonds they deal in come from conflict zones.
+For example, they may tell you that none of the diamonds they deal in come from conflict zones, called blood diamonds.
 Of course, there are plenty of legitimate online diamond brokers who actually do meet the highest of professional standards.
 But all the phony ones are sure to claim they do as well.
 So how can you tell the difference?

 France’s Diamond Investment Blacklist